 Fun fact: Bien me sabe means ‘taste good to me’ in Spanish.
 And it truly is.

 Papitas de Leche is a no-bake sweet dessert that everyone will love.
-In Venezuelan, it means ‘little milk potatoes’ as they look similar to little potatoes.
-There are only 3 ingredients, and they are super easy to make.
+This sweet only requires 3 ingredients, and it’s super easy to make.
+In Venezuelan, its name means ‘little milk potatoes’ as they look similar to little potatoes.

 With powdered milk, sugar, and condensed milk, mix them and knead them until you have a tough dough.
 Shape them into smaller balls, then dust them with the confectioner’s sugar.
 Now you have many sweet cutie balls of papitas de leche for your treat.